 - How much time will the bus take to reach Leh from Manali?

 Manali to Leh is a 474 km long journey, and the direct bus from Manali to Leh takes about 17-18 Hrs.
-Other buses including the HPTDC bus service covers the journey from Manali to Leh in two days with an overnight stop at Keylong.
+Other buses including the HPTDC bus service cover the journey from Manali to Leh in two days with an overnight stop at Keylong.

 The bus from Delhi to Leh also takes two days with an overnight stop at Keylong.
 The total distance of 1050 km from Delhi to Leh is covered by the HRTC bus in 35 hrs.
 Beautiful Roads at Jispa.